Toni500github/customfetch/README.md

 ## Config (with explanation)

-Read the manual `customfetch.1` or the comments in the default generated config for knowing more about the configuration in customfetch.\
+Read the manual `customfetch.1` or execute customfetch with the arg `-w` for knowing more about the configuration in customfetch.\
 This is only an explaination about tags and preview, that can be always found in the documentation.

 Here's an example using my config